gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/10/walkthrough.md

 ${GET_ALL_EDGES_RESULT}
 ```

-This is not very illuminating as this just shows the default 'toString()' method on the sketch.
+This is not very illuminating as this just shows the default `toString()` method on the sketch.
 To get value from it we need to call methods on the LongsSketch object.
 Let's get estimates of the frequencies of the values 1 and 9.

 We can fetch all cardinalities for all the vertices using the following code:
 ${GET_FREQUENCIES_OF_1_AND_9_FOR_EDGE_A_B_SNIPPET}